hapax/hapax.github.io/fun.md

 (2020).
 A farcical "what if" about large-scale quantum computing, geopolitics, and shrimp.
 - ["Arrest"]({{hapax.github.io}}/assets/arrest.pdf) (2019).
 Telekinetic
-zombies, science gone mad, and the psychology of time.
+zombies and the psychology of time.
 Winner of the [2019 Ubyssey sci-fi competition](https://www.ubyssey.ca/science/arrestee-sci-fi-winner-2019/).

 <!-- I also have a near-complete